jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/Write-up/Draft.md

 Total Number of Videos |  2206.9  | 9835.4 | 16.0 | 1033.0|  136133 | 2000
 Total Number of Views (10,000's)| 132410.9   |255941.3| 154.6| 42321.2| 1608774 | 2000

 The summary of statistics of the videos are presented on Table 1.
 The mean channel has 3.693.500 subscribers, which means that popular channels where selected.
 The minimum of subscribers displayed is 0.
 YouTube allows channels to [hide their subcriber count](https://support.google.com/youtube/answer/7280190?hl=en) from the public.
 The channel "VanossGaming Editor" is only one channel that used this feature in the sample.
 Their most popular videos have over 1 million views, which can be considered a popular channel.

-There is huge variation in all the statistics is consistent with a sample of the most popular channels.
-Similar to income inequality, the distribution of "successful' YouTube channels has colossal distance between quintiles.
-For instance, the difference between the most subrided channel and the midian subcribed channel is 4.8 standard deviations.
+There is a significant variance on each statistic.
+Similar to income inequality, the distribution of "successful' gaming YouTube channels has colossal distance between quintiles.
+For instance, the difference between the most subscribed channel and the median subscribed channel is 4.8 standard deviations.
 A similar phenomenon happens in the total number of videos and the total number of views.
+This may be due to the presence of outliers.
+However, statistical outliers, in this case, does not cause concern for the study.
+By definition, successful channels are outliers which are the subjects to study.

 ##### Table 2 - Videos Descriptive Statistics
 Stat|Mean|Standard Deviation|Min|Median|Max|n